ixxhar/Covid19-Tracker/README.md

 5. Sending user data via email.
    1. Deleting old csv file generated, creating new csv file and attaching it with hard coded email address.
+   2. Users are now able to send their data only when authorized by the admin.